Technical deep dive

 exo pr-check answers a simple question: was every commit in this PR made during a governed session?

-It matches commits to sessions by timestamp windows, checks scope violations (did the session touch files outside its ticket scope?), evaluates drift scores, and verifies governance integrity (has the constitution been tampered with?).
+It matches commits to sessions by timestamp windows, resolves intent roots for full traceability (intent → ticket → session → commit), checks scope violations (did the session touch files outside its ticket scope?), evaluates drift scores, and verifies governance integrity (has the constitution been tampered with?).

 The verdict is pass, warn, or fail: